Ben Roethlisberger Player Prop Bets for NFL Week 6 | Pittsburgh vs. Seattle 10/17/2021

 Ben Roethlisberger Player Prop Bets for NFL Week 6 - Pittsburgh vs. Seattle

-Before placing any bets on Ben Roethlisberger's player prop bet markets for Sunday's game, which starts at 8:20 PM ET on NBC, here are some key stats and trends to know.
-Roethlisberger's Pittsburgh Steelers (2-3) and the Seattle Seahawks (2-3) face off in a Week 6 matchup from Heinz Field in Pittsburgh, Pennsylvania.
+Ben Roethlisberger will have several player prop betting options available when he takes to the field on Sunday at 8:20 PM ET live on NBC.
+This Week 6 matchup sees Roethlisberger's Pittsburgh Steelers (2-3) take on the Seattle Seahawks (2-3) at Heinz Field in Pittsburgh, Pennsylvania.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.